Now offering special education grants for members.

 It is not known what causes the immune system to malfunction in JIA.
 These conditions are not considered hereditary and rarely involve more than one family member.
 Research suggests that some individuals may have a genetic tendency to develop JIA, but develop the condition only after exposure to an infection or other unknown trigger.
 Dietary and emotional factors do not appear to play a role in the development of JIA.

 JIA may be difficult to diagnose because some children may not complain of pain at first, and joint swelling may not be obvious.
-There is no blood test that can be used to diagnose the condition.
+There is no blood test that can be used to diagnose the condition and adults with rheumatoid arthritis typically have a positive rheumatoid factor blood test, but children with JIA typically have a negative rheumatoid factor blood test.
 As a result, diagnosis of JIA depends on physical findings, medical history and the exclusion of other diagnoses.
-Typical symptoms include:

 Other conditions that can look like JIA, including infections, childhood cancer, bone disorders, Lyme disease and lupus also must be ruled out before a diagnosis of JIA can be confirmed.

-Optimal care is tailored for each child with JIA and provided by an experienced team of health care providers that should include a pediatric rheumatologist, physical and occupational therapist, social worker and nurse specialist.
-This core team can coordinate efforts with the child's pediatrician, adult rheumatologists, other physicians (such as an ophthalmologist or orthopedic surgeon) and other health professionals (dentist, nutritionist or psychologist) as well as reach out to schools and additional community resources as necessary to ensure that the child receives the best care possible.
+The best care for children with arthritis is provided by a pediatric rheumatology team that has extensive experience, and can diagnose and manage the complex needs of the child and family most effectively.
+The core team may consist of a pediatric rheumatologist, physical and occupational therapist, social worker, and nurse specialist.
+This core team can coordinate care with a child's pediatrician, adult rheumatologists, other physicians (such as an ophthalmologist or orthopedic surgeon) and other health professionals (dentist, nutritionist or psychologist) as well as reach out to schools and additional community resources as necessary to ensure that the child receives the best care possible.